 - An interview on her experience was taped for a national television network and aired in December of 1998

-- Author of sixteen books, five of them on the subject of childhood sexual abuse.
+- Author of fourteen books, five of them on the subject of childhood sexual abuse, the rest available on amazon.com.

-- Is currently speaking nationwide on both domestic violence and childhood sexual abuse
+- Is available to speak nationwide on both domestic violence and childhood sexual abuse

 - Founded The Lamplighter Movement, a rapidly growing international movement for recovery from incest and childhood sexual abuse.
-As of September, 2012 there are 92 Lamplighter chapters in thirteen countries
+As of November, 2014 there are 84 Lamplighter chapters in ten countries

 - Author of the REPAIR series: REPAIR Your Life: A Program for Recovery from Incest & Childhood Sexual Abuse , REPAIR For Kids, REPAIR For Toddlers, The REPAIR Your Life Workbook and REPAIR For Teens.
 Please see the many five star reviews on amazon.com.